s-celles/Daily-News-Briefing/README.md

 ## Prerequisites

-To use this plugin, you'll need:
+To use this plugin, you may choose between:

 1. A Google Custom Search API key
 2. A Custom Search Engine ID
 3. A Google Gemini API key

+OR

+1. A Perplexity API key

 ## Installation